Jazz up your turkey, cranberry, stuffing, and more with these 40 Thanksgiving Leftover Recipes that’ll help you devour those leftovers in no time.

 More hearty sandwiches that will feed a crowd: 16 Slow Cooker Sandwiches for Busy Nights and Easy Entertaining.

 After cooking that enormous Thanksgiving feast, you’re probably not eager to put a lot of effort into cooking.
 Use up leftover turkey in this yummy barley soup, and let your slow cooker do all the work.

 A Panini press can turn just about any sandwich into a melty, decadent treat.
-If you don’t have a Panini press, you can use a heavy skillet – cast-iron is the perfect weight for this – to press the sandwich, as seen here.
+If you don’t have a Panini press, you can use a heavy skillet to press the sandwich – cast-iron is the perfect weight for this.

 Here’s a more savory panini option (minus sweet cranberry and jam) with fresh pesto, avocado, tomato, and gooey mozzarella.

 Sliders are super popular, and it’s no wonder – they’re compact, tasty, and great for feeding a crowd!

 Invite family back for a second Thanksgiving dinner, watch a football game, and snack on these delicious sliders with leftover turkey, cranberry sauce, and gravy.

 Thanksgiving dinner gets a healthy makeover in this frittata recipe with turkey, spinach, and mozzarella cheese.